movestore/movestore.github.io/appspec.md

 ```

 ## Language
-It is also mandatory to specify the language in which your App Description and Documentation is given.
+It is also mandatory to specify the language in which your App Description and Documentation are given.
 Please select from the Type ISO 639-2 (B) language definition list.
-Typically, our Apps are developed in english language: `eng`.
+Typically, our Apps are developed in English language: `eng`.

 #### Example